aquarium and pond answers, information, articles, resources

 AAP Res-Cue is a product originally created by Aquatronics that has been brought back by AAP Professional Treatments (beware of clearance product sold elsewhere as AAP is the ONLY seller of this product online).

 This is THE PREMIER freshwater conditioner used by professionals and should be part of ANY SERIOUS aquarium keepers inventory.
 IN FACT this was the aquarium water conditioner I used by far the most (even over the now popular Prime).
 WHY?
 Because results showed it to be most effective in most scenarios calling for a water conditioner.
-AAP Shieldex was my 2nd choice and 1st choice for marine aquariums followed by Prime as my 3rd most used water conditioner (which has scenarios where it might be the best choice)
+AAP Sheild-X/Shieldex was my 2nd choice and 1st choice for marine aquariums followed by Prime as my 3rd most used water conditioner (which has scenarios where it might be the best choice)

 AAP Res-Cue/Aquatronics Res-Q is an excellent choice for a water conditioner when fish have frayed fins or have visible abuse.